mikesj-public/dcgan-autoencoder/README.md

 ## How to run

+I assume knowledge of IPython (Jupyter), pip and virtualenv (not complicated to learn if not).
 The following should work on unix systems.
 Working in a virtualenv, run

 ```pip install -r /path/to/requirements.txt```